 Usage with Phoenix templates

-Using Surface components in vanilla Phoenix templates, i.e. using ~L or in *.leex files, is partially supported, however, this approach is limited and mostly not recommended.
+Using Surface components in vanilla Phoenix templates, i.e. using ~H or in *.heex files, is partially supported, however, this approach is limited and mostly not recommended.

-Keep in mind that Surface extends Liveview, adding extra features like slots and contexts.
+Keep in mind that Surface extends Liveview, adding extra features like contexts and Scoped CSS.
 Since there's no built-in support for them in Phoenix, Surface needs to prepare the LV/Component to make those features work seamlessly.

 If you find a Surface component you want to use in your existing phoenix project.
 You have the following options: